-V VP SPRL Locking SPRL Change Allowed Sector Protection Registers 0 0 Can be modified from 0 to 1 Unlocked and modifiable using the Protect and Unprotect Sector commands.
+WP SPRL Locking SPRL Change Allowed Sector Protection Registers 0 0 Can be modified from 0 to 1 Unlocked and modifiable using the Protect and Unprotect Sector commands.
 Global Protect and Unprotect can also be performed.
-0 1 Hardware Locked Locked Locked in current state.
+0 1 Hardware locked Locked Locked in current state.
 Protect and Unprotect Sector commands will be ignored.
 Global Protect and Unprotect cannot be performed.
 1 0 Can be modified from 0 to 1 Unlocked and modifiable using the Protect and Unprotect Sector commands.
 Global Protect and Unprotect can also be performed.
-1 1 Software Locked Can be modified from 1 to 0 Locked in current state.
+1 1 Software locked Can be modified from 1 to 0 Locked in current state.
 Protect and Unprotect Sector commands will be ignored.
 Global Protect and Unprotect cannot be performed.